 - Case site leadership and staff are welcome to attend the online ECB trainings delivered as part of this challenge.

 - Leading experts in the field of ECB will assess the organization's current evaluation capacity– organizations will better understand their current strengths and opportunity areas for improvement.

 What does the winning team…win?

-- Each member of the winning team will receive up to $1,000 CAD to support their registration and travel expenses to attend the Canadian Evaluation Society’s (CES) Annual Conference in Quebec City (June 19-21, 2023).
-One or more representatives of the winning team may be asked to present their work at the conference.
-For team members who are unable to attend, up to $500 will be provided to support further professional development in evaluation.
+- Each member of the winning team will receive $1,000 CAD.
+Our hope is that team members will use their award to support their registration and travel expenses to attend the American Evaluation Association's (AEA) Annual Conference in Portland, OR (Oct 21-26, 2024) or the Canadian Evaluation Society's (CES) Annual Conference (location TBD, summer 2024).
+One or more representatives of the winning team may be asked to present their work at the AEA conference.

 The Max Bell School of Public Policy’s Evaluation Capacity Case Challenge (EC3) is made possible by a generous donation from Dr. Sydney Duder with additional support from the Evaluation Capacity Network at the University of Alberta.